Planet modelling has been given a boost by natural procedural tech that generates biomes based on temperature and humidity.

-At this point Patrick likes the scree slopes that have appeared in the previous screenshot and decides to add nodes to create the effect on a larger scale.
+At this point, Patrick likes the scree slopes that have appeared in the previous screenshot and decides to add nodes to create the effect on a larger scale.

-Irregularities are added to the sand slopes by adding a noise to the slopes and blurring the result down the slope.
+Irregularities are added to the sand slopes by adding noise to the slopes and blurring the result down the slope.

 An additional detail are heightmap bumps.

 The final level of detail is added to the normal maps.
 The normal maps define the angle of a surface but this does not affect the physical surface, it only affects the visual surface via the lighting arrangement.
 In this way, detailed scattering of surface normals will make a surface look very grainy, but this will not be taken into account in physics calculations.
 As far as a player is concerned the ‘normals’ variations only exist visually.